 What are anti-fibrotics?

-Anti-fibrotic medications like nintedanib and pirfenidone can slow down the build-up of scar tissue or fibrosis in the lungs and are usually used to treat idiopathic pulmonary fibrosis (IPF).
-These IPF treatments may reduce the rate that your lung fibrosis progresses.
-But they don’t stop the lung scarring completely or get rid of any scar tissue that has already formed.
+Anti-fibrotic medications like nintedanib and pirfenidone can slow down the build-up of scar tissue or fibrosis in the lungs and can be used to treat pulmonary fibrosis.
+These treatments may reduce the rate that your lung fibrosis progresses but they don’t stop the lung scarring completely or get rid of any scar tissue that has already formed.

-If you don’t have idiopathic pulmonary fibrosis, find out about treatments for hypersensitivity pneumonitis or autoimmune diseases, such as rheumatoid arthritis and systemic sclerosis.
+You can also find out about other treatments for hypersensitivity pneumonitis or autoimmune diseases, such as rheumatoid arthritis and systemic sclerosis.

 - Take nintedanib twice a day, ideally 12 hours apart, with or straight after food.
 Don’t chew or crush the capsule, but swallow it whole.